greenm01/vb4x/docs/vb4x_specs.md

 ## 5\.4 Space Combat

-Once Task Forces are committed to battle, combat commences in a series of rounds until one side is completely destroyed or manages a retreat.
+Once Task Forces are formed for battle, combat commences in a series of rounds until one side is completely destroyed or manages a retreat.

 Combat action is simultaneous; all assets will have the opportunity to fire on enemy forces at least once, regardless of damage sustained during a round.